7 Signs that You’re Not Eating Enough Protein

 The specific protein for your hair is called Keratin.
 If you don’t consume the amount of protein you need, your hair will get thinner, more fragile, and it will fall out more easily.

 Essentially, without Keratin, your hair won’t grow, it will be weak, and even dry.
 Keratin keeps the hair moisturized, healthy, and strong.

 As for your skin, it’s also common for it to get flaky and excessively dry without protein.

 If you notice crests or raised areas in your cuticles, this also may be due to a deficiency of this nutrient.

 If you’re finding it hard to concentrate, this may also be due to a lack of protein.

-When your body doesn’t get the protein it needs, you may experience short bursts of clarity followed by more confusion.
+When your body doesn’t get enough of this nutrient, you may experience short bursts of clarity followed by more confusion.

-The reason this happens is that there are fluctuations in your blood sugar levels, which directly affects your brain.
+The reason this happens is that there are fluctuations in your blood sugar levels, which directly affect your brain.